Alex Niven

-Alex Niven (born 18 February 1984, Hexham, Northumberland) is a British writer, poet, editor, academic and musician.
+Alex Niven (born 18 February 1984) is an English writer, poet, editor, academic and musician.
 As of 2025 he is a lecturer in English literature at Newcastle University and the editor of Tribune.

 Early life and education

-Niven was born in Hexham, Northumberland and educated at Queen Elizabeth High School, Hexham.
+Niven was born in Hexham, Northumberland and educated at Queen Elizabeth High School.
 He grew up in Fourstones, a village he has described as "idyllic in childhood" but "a pretty gloomy place to be an adolescent" due to its poor transport links.
 He studied at the University of Bristol (BA) and University of Oxford where he was awarded a Master of Studies (MSt) degree followed by a Doctor of Philosophy degree in 2013 with a thesis on modernist poetry, Basil Bunting and Ezra Pound supervised by Ron Bush.

 Career

 In 2006, Niven was a founding member of the indie art rock band Everything Everything, with friends from Queen Elizabeth High School and played guitar with the band between 2007 and 2009.

-In 2009, he left the band to study for a doctorate at St John's College, Oxford.
+In 2009, he left the band to study for a doctorate at St John's College.

 Niven worked as an assistant editor at New Left Review from 2014 to 2015 and in 2014 helped to start the publisher Repeater Books, responsible for publishing books by Mark Fisher, Dawn Foster, Grace Blakeley and others.
 He has contributed journalism and reviews to The Guardian, The New York Times, Pitchfork, The Face, New Statesman, Los Angeles Review of Books, Jacobin and Tribune, and has been described by the writer Ian Sansom as "one of the UK's rather more interesting younger cultural critics".

-Niven's writing largely focuses on questions of national identity (he is a notable sceptic of English national identity), regionalism, Left-wing populism and the cultural heritage of Northern England (especially North East England).
+Niven's writing largely focuses on questions of national identity (he is a notable sceptic of English national identity), regionalism, left-wing populism and the cultural heritage of Northern England (especially North East England).